 Will it affect the car owner’s no claims bonus if I claim?

 No. Learner driver Insurance provides you with your own separate policy for the car.
-Any claims you make won’t affect the car owner’s No Claims Bonus, so they don’t need to declare it on their insurance.
+If you’re borrowing someone else’s car, any claims you make won’t affect the car owner’s No Claims Bonus, so they don’t need to declare it on their insurance.

 How much is the excess?

 There’s a compulsory excess of £250 on the policy if you need to make a claim.
 The excess for a windscreen claim can be found in your policy schedule, within your account.

 Any driver over 21 who has held a current and valid full licence for at least three years (from countries in the EU and EEC) can supervise a learner driver.
 They must be qualified to drive the type of vehicle the learner is practising in, so an automatic licence holder cannot supervise someone in a manual vehicle.

 Can I use Veygo to take my test?

 Yes.
 You may be asked to take a copy of your Certificate of Insurance with you, which is available to download as a PDF document within your Veygo account.
 Please login, select "My account" and then "Purchases".
 Important: if you pass your test, the policy will no longer be valid as it only covers provisional licence holders, so you won’t be able to drive home from the test centre.
 You’ll then be able to quote for our Temporary Cover if you continue sharing the car.
 Good luck!